debraysimon/tpxle-doc/docs/C-Procedure-Topics/TrackAssetsAEK_T/README.md

     <img src="./images/ADAPerfTab_1078x475.png" border="0" />

-6. <html> For more information about how to use Abeeway Device Manager, see <a href="../../D-Reference/DocLibrary_R/#abeeway-device-manager-application" style="color:teal">Abeeway Device Manager User Guide</a>. </html>
+6. For more information about how to use Abeeway Device Manager, see [Abeeway Device Manager User Guide](../../D-Reference/DocLibrary_R/#abeeway-device-manager-application)